SNTK runs long-duration NK-33 tests for Orbital’s Taurus II cargo carrier

 Aerojet engineers will begin testing their version of the Soviet-era NK-33 oxygen/kerosene rocket engine as early as April at Stennis Space Center, Miss., following hot-fire tests of the Russian hardware here earlier this month.
 Initially designed for the Soviet lunar program, the NK-33 passed a series of long-duration hot-fire tests after 37 years in storage.
 Tests conducted by Kuznetsov SNTK design bureau, a member of Russian United Engine Corp., were in support of the development of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Russian Rocket Tests Advance Taurus II Development".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Russian Rocket Tests Advance Taurus II Development".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.